Second moments and the bias conjecture for the family of cubic pencils: Non-typical cases

 In Table \ref{tab:non_generic_cases} we discuss a geometric situation in each of the $8$ vanishing setups for the triple $(\mathcal{C}_1,\mathcal{C}_2,\mathcal{C}_3)$ of conditions.
 The entries should be read in the following way.
 In line $i$ the conditions $(\mathcal{C}_1,\mathcal{C}_2,\mathcal{C}_3)$ being true or false determine a locus $\mathcal{M}$ of coefficients $\mathcal{T}\in\overline{K}^8$ such that the corresponding curves $\tilde{\Delta}$ and $\tilde{C}$ satisfy the properties described in the ''geometric setup'' column.
 The statement $g(X)$ for an $X$ means that away from some $\mathcal{T}$ in the appropriate Zariski closed subsets of $\overline{K}^{8}$ of positive codimension the given curve $X$ is geometrically irreducible and reduced and its genus $g(X)$ is given as in the entry.
 We explain in more detail below what happens in each case.

-We notice that the verification of the bias conjecture in cases $2$-$8$ from Table \ref{tab:non_generic_cases} does not depend on the unproven cases of the Sato-Tate conjecture for curves.
-In cases $2,3,4$ we apply the Sato-Tate distribution result for genus $1$ curves.
+We notice that the verification of the Bias conjecture in cases $2$-$8$ from Table \ref{tab:non_generic_cases} does not depend on the unproven cases of the Sato-Tate conjecture for curves.
+In cases $2,3,4$ we apply the formula \eqref{eq:first_moment} for genus $1$ curves.
 In cases $4,6,7$ and $8$ we only deal with genus $0$ curves and in the case $5$ the quotient curve $C_2$ has genus $1$ as well due to \eqref{eq:accola_cor}.

 In line $3$, the curve $\tilde{C}$ decomposes into two irreducible components $B_i$, which (if geometrically irreducible) are curves of genus $1$ themselves.
 They are permuted by the appropriate involution $\tau$ acting on $\tilde{C}$.
 A similar phenomenon happens for the case no. 4 and no. 7.
 In line $8$ we denote by $L_i$ a line and by $L_i'$ a genus $0$ curve.
 We explain below where does the geometric setup in each case of Table \ref{tab:non_generic_cases} come from.